maxwellito/tilt/README.md

 ## Contribute

 If like the idea and want to add some parts in the story, correct my awful english, or add better examples.
 Please do!
+I would love if this little joke would turn into something useful.